8 Shocking Facts About Crime

 • 7% of home robberies end with the owner falling victim to violence.

-• Burglars avoid homes with alarm systems.
+• Burglars avoid homes with security systems.

 That last point is an important one, and is actually a vast understatement.
 In fact, homes with no alarm systems are 300% more likely to be burglarized than homes with them.
 That is a discrepancy that is difficult to argue against.